Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Proof of Theorem

 \section{Proof of Theorem \ref{theo:recG}}

-We start by proving that conditions (\ref{eq:recG}) are sufficient in order to drive the \ac{MMSE} to zero in the low-noise regime.
-The first condition in (\ref{eq:recG}) is trivial, as it reflects the fact that it is possible to drive the reconstruction \ac{MMSE} to zero in the low-noise regime from the observation of $\mathbf{y}_1$ alone, provided that $m_1\geq r_{\mathbf{x}_1}$~\cite{RecJournal}.
+We start by proving that conditions (\ref{eq:recG}) are sufficient in order to drive the \ac{MMSE} to zero in the low-rank regime.
+The first condition in (\ref{eq:recG}) reflects the fact that it is possible to drive the reconstruction \ac{MMSE} to zero in the low-rank regime from the observation of $\mathbf{y}_1$ alone, provided that $m_1\geq r_{\mathbf{x}_1}$.
+This is obtained by considering a slight modification of the result in~\cite[Theorem 1]{RecJournal}.
+The modification is required since the framework adopted in \cite{RecJournal} assumes that the signal $\mathbf{x}_1$ is drawn from an exactly low-rank model, and the linear features $\mathbf{y}_1$ are noisy.
+On the other hand, in this work we consider noiseless linear features, but we assume that $\mathbf{x}_1$ is described via the approximately low-rank model presented in Section \ref{par:SigModel}.